 I'd never thrown in public before, let alone tried talking to someone (coherently) whilst throwing.
 Anxiety reigned before starting work on the first morning - heightened by the presence of two videographers, ready to document me messing up, of course - but thankfully eased as I began throwing.
 Though I consider throwing to be my weakest skill in the making process (ironic huh), focussing on the task and not screwing up proved that I'm far more able than I gave myself credit for.
 A steady flow of visitors kept me happily occupied throughout the five days whilst I threw, trimmed and decorated 40 pots.
 You'll be pleased to know that I can officially talk and throw proficiently at the same time!

 Lovely things happened.
 Small children were totally enthralled by my throwing.
 It was magic to them.
 On Saturday morning I spotted a bloke with a camera walk to the Hall doorway, kneel down, take a photo then walk away.
-Two days later an email from Chris Jackson landed in my inbox with this photo attached:
+Two days later an email from Chris Jackson landed in my inbox with the black and white photo below attached.